LuoYu-uwu/tp/docs/UserGuide.md

 > #### Notes about the command format
 > * Words in `UPPERCASE` are parameters to be supplied by the user.
 > <br> e.g. In `find KEYWORD`, `KEYWORD` is a parameter to be supplied: `find cheese`.
+> * Do not use command words / tag to name grocery / recipe etc.
+> <br> e.g. Do not name grocery "a/".

 ## Switching between different modes: `switch`
 Switches between profile, calories, grocery or recipe mode.